dotnet/android-native-tools/README.md

 [![CI](https://github.com/xamarin/xamarin-android-binutils/actions/workflows/ci.yml/badge.svg)](https://github.com/xamarin/xamarin-android-binutils/actions/workflows/ci.yml)

-# GNU Binutils for Xamarin.Android
+# LLVM binary utilities for Xamarin.Android

-This repository hosts builds of [GNU Binutils](https://sourceware.org/binutils) for Xamarin.Android.
+This repository hosts builds of select [LLVM](https://sourceware.org/binutils) utilities for Xamarin.Android.

-Xamarin.Android uses a handful of utilities from Binutils (`as`, `ld` and `strip`) in its application build process, parts of which entail generation of native assembly for `ARM`, `ARM64`, `x86` and `x86_64` devices.
-Until NDK release 22 these utilities were part of its distribution, but with release 23 almost all of them (except for `as`) are going to be removed.
-Thus the need to build our own copies.
+Xamarin.Android uses a handful of utilities from LLVM (`llvm-mc`, `lld` and `strip`) in its application build process, parts of which entail generation of native assembly for `ARM`, `ARM64`, `x86` and `x86_64` devices.

-The Binutils sources are built in this repository without any changes.
-After the build is done, we create a tarball with the binaries for Linux, macOS and Windows.
-The tarball is then used by Xamarin.Android to package the utilities for Xamarin.Android distribution.

-# How to build and publish new version of GNU Binutils
+# How to build and publish new version of LLVM utilities

   1. Edit `.github/workflows/ci.yml`
   2. Set the `BINUTILS_VERSION` variable to the new version number of